The necessity to wipe a USB drive

 ◆ First of all, it allows you to wipe any USB flash drive or external/internal HDD (even the system disk).
 You’ll be given options to erase selected partitions, or delete all partitions along with all sectors on a disk.

-◆ It will fill sectors with zero to wipe a disk safely and quickly.
-If you upgrade to Professional edition, there are 4 different methods come with different speed and security level, like, fill sectors with random data or Gutmann.
+◆ There are 4 different methods come with different speed and security level, like,fill sectors with zero, fill sectors with random data or Gutmann.

 ◆ Disk wiping is just one of its functions.
 As an all-around data protection tool, it offers professional backup and recovery service to help you avoid data loss.
 For example, you can backup files on USB drive before erasing it.